 Step 5: Configure DR

-The CPM Enterprise Edition provides automated ways to back up your instances and volumes to a different AWS account or to another region in the same account.
+The N2WS Enterprise Edition provides automated ways to back up your instances and volumes to a different AWS account or to another region in the same account.

 To configure cross-account backup, navigate to “BackupWordpress” under the Policies tab.
 Next, configure DR. You can select the account and region where you want to store the backup.